turbot/guardrails-samples/api_examples/graphql/clients/node/run-policies/README.md

 - error
 - invalid

-For further reference see (filtering policy values)[https://turbot.com/v5/docs/reference/filter/policies#filtering-policy-values]
+For further reference see [filtering policy values](https://turbot.com/v5/docs/reference/filter/policies#filtering-policy-values)

+Multiple states can be added by separating each state using a comma.
+For example when the variable `filter` is set to `state:tbd,error` the script will run all policies that are in either the state of `tdb` or `error`.

 ## Running Script